 The framework sets out strategies and actions to achieve the vision, including new actions to be delivered in 2019-21.
 Importantly, it acknowledges the strengths within Aboriginal and Torres Strait Islander communities to address domestic and family violence, and supports Aboriginal and Torres Strait Islander peoples to determine what, when and how services and responses are needed in their communities.

 What have we achieved so far?

-The specialist domestic and family violence positions commenced June 2020, with all five workers now recruited and service delivery underway in each of the trial locations of Gold Coast, Toowoomba, Rockhampton, Townsville and the Bowen region.
-A reference group has been formed and meets fortnightly, comprising the five Family Wellbeing Service providers, the Department of Child Safety, Youth and Women, and the Queensland Aboriginal and Torres Strait Islander Child Protection Peak.
+The specialist domestic and family violence positions commenced June 2020, with service delivery occurring in each of the trial locations of Gold Coast, Toowoomba, Rockhampton, Townsville and the Bowen region.
+A reference group has been formed and meets fortnightly, comprising the five Family Wellbeing Service providers, the Department of Children, Youth Justice and Multicultural Affairs, and the Queensland Aboriginal and Torres Strait Islander Child Protection Peak.

 What is next?

-The reference group will continue to meet to ensure effective ongoing co-design of the model.
-Immediate priorities for this group include to:
+The reference group continues to meet to ensure effective ongoing co-design of the model.
+Priorities for this group include to:

-- progress agreed initiative intent and clarify outcomes for service delivery
+- giving effect to agreed initiative intent and clarifying outcomes for service delivery

-- determine the best approach for reporting to ensure case studies and other reports are capturing information on achievements, in keeping with the development of an evaluation plan
+- refining program reporting to ensure case studies and other reports are capturing information on achievements, enabling evaluation of the initiative

-- capture learnings to inform the development of a culturally appropriate domestic and family violence framework for working with Aboriginal and Torres Strait Islander families and communities.
+- capturing learnings to inform the rollout of similar positions in other locations to work with Aboriginal and Torres Strait Islander families and communities.